LittleTealeaf/littletealeaf.github.io/README.md

 - Use Python to setup / organize the page structure (creating a specific directory that contains a 'dynamic' based repository)
 - Then, use javascript to build the pages, including fetching the API and such
-- For the api in javascript, add in those extra ways we are able to use to get API endpoints -->
+- For the api in javascript, add in those extra ways we are able to use to get API endpoints-->

 ## Project Layout